DND-DRDC-RDDC/OS_PyCoMod/README.md

 m5 = mc_sir2()
 ```

 In the above code, note that the S pool is initialized to contain the whole population, and I and R are empty.
 Toward the end of the model definition, we have added a parameter *Pi*, for the 5% probability of initial infection, and the initial flow *Fsi_init*.
-This flow uses a binomial RNG to move a random number of individuals from S to I using the probability *Pi*, and we set the optional *init* parameter to *True* to declare this to be an initial flow.
+This flow uses a binomial RNG to move a random number of individuals from S to I using the probability *Pi*.
+To flag this flow as an initial flow, we set the optional *init* parameter to *True*.
 This flow will now only be executed once at the start of each run.

 If we run this model, we can see that the initial state of the system is now uncertain, and there is more variability in the outcome compared to the first *mc_sir* model.